 Voltage • Electricity in Fiji is 240V/50Hz.
 Type I electrical outlet adapters (three flat pins, with the top two angling inward) are necessary.

 Visa • U.S. citizens are not currently required to have a visa to enter Fiji.
 Non U.S. citizens must check local visa requirements.

 The Community Service Fiji program is directed by Hannah Gilkenson.
 If you have questions, are interested in receiving more detailed information, or would like to talk further about the program or any of our high school summer programs abroad, please get in touch!

 Hannah Gilkenson: University of Michigan, B.S., Anthropology, Zoology.
-Before joining Putney as the ecology instructor on the Foundations program, Hannah spent six years studying monkeys in Costa Rica.
-She has led programs in Costa Rica, Peru, Ecuador and the Galapagos, Australia, New Zealand, and Fiji.
-She has also served as the director of the Foundations program.
-Hannah coordinates programs in Latin America, Australia, New Zealand and Fiji and oversees curriculum and hiring for Excel Programs.
-A Vermont native, Hannah loves hiking with her husband and dog, snow shoeing in the winter, and camping in the Green Mountains.
+Before joining Putney as the ecology instructor on a Foundations program, Hannah had spent six years studying monkeys in Costa Rica.
+She has led programs in Costa Rica, Peru, Ecuador, Australia, New Zealand, and Fiji.
+She has also served as the Director of the Foundations Costa Rica and the Director of our Pre-College program at Amherst College.
+Hannah oversees programs in Latin America, Australia, New Zealand and Fiji and coordinates curriculum and hiring for our Pre-College Programs.
+A Vermont native, Hannah loves hiking with her husband and dog, snow shoeing in the winter, camping in the Green Mountains and, of course, travelling.

 How To Apply

 STEP 2: HOLD A SPACE IN THE PROGRAM.